Alkhalil family: Rabih

-Since 29 June 2021, Amero and Alkhalil were on trial in Vancouver for the 2012 murders of the rival gangsters Sandip Duhre and Suhhveer Dhak with the Crown presenting the thesis that Alkhalil and Amero hired Wiwchar to kill Duhre.
+Starting on 29 June 2021, Amero and Alkhalil were on trial in Vancouver for the 2012 murders of the rival gangsters Sandip Duhre and Suhhveer Dhak with the Crown presenting the thesis that Alkhalil and Amero hired Wiwchar to kill Duhre.
 On 21 July 2022, Alkhalil escaped from the North Fraser Pretrial Center jail.
 Much controversy arose when the Royal Canadian Mounted Police (RCMP) released photographs to the media that the police claimed to be of the two men who helped Alkhali escape, but who turned not to be the men in question.
 The photographs that the police released of the men purported to be Alkhalil's accomplices were just random photographs available for purchase off the Internet, which a police spokeswomen, Deanna Law, sheepishly admitted in a press conference were not definitely from the security cameras at the North Fraser Pretrial Center as the RCMP had first claimed.
-One police source who asked to remain anonymous told Kim Bolan, the crime correspondent of The Vancouver Sun: "If they don’t find him in the first 48 hours, he’s gone."
+One police source who asked to remain anonymous told Kim Bolan, the crime correspondent of The Vancouver Sun: "If they don't find him in the first 48 hours, he's gone."
 The staff of North Fraser Pretrial Center only noticed that Alkhalil had escaped 20 minutes later and the police were not called until 42 minutes after the escape.
 The escape occurred at 6: 48 pm and it was only at 10: 19 pm that the public was informed.
-One RCMP officer who asked not to be named told Bolan: “I think there was some failures in the response.
+One RCMP officer who asked not to be named told Bolan: "I think there was some failures in the response.
 They were slow at the switch to disseminate information, slow at the switch to co-ordinate a response."
 On 12 August 2022, Alkhalil was charged with "forcible prison break with intent to free himself" and escaping "lawful custody".